 I expected the content brainstorming process to be the hardest part of building a quiz.
 Not true!
 Once I had clarity on the initial idea it was easy to map out the results and questions.
 I started by creating an avatar of each of the three types and derived the questions and answers from there.

-To be honest, there was nothing difficult about the process.
 Ready to learn how you can grow your list with a quiz?
 You too can catch the attention of your audience with a fun, engaging lead generating quiz and start boosting your list!
 I’ll walk you through the process below.

 This post contains affiliate links, which means if you click them and become a paying customer, I will receive a small commission (at no additional cost to you).
-I’m very selective about affiliation opportunities and will only ever recommend tools I use and love.
+I’m very selective about affiliation opportunities and will only ever recommend the tools I use and love.
 Interact is definitely one of them!
 Read my affiliate disclaimer for more information about what I do and do not promote.

 CREATING A LEAD GENERATION QUIZ WITH INTERACT